What is Housing Benefit?

 Who isn't entitled to Housing Benefit?

-You won’t be entitled to Housing Benefit if you are:
+You will not be entitled to Housing Benefit if you are:

 - A close relative of your landlord and live with your landlord